Select a guide below:

 Q: Do you have a minimum salary requirement?

-When you do finally receive an offer, make sure you take a deep breath and get off the phone.
-We suggest negotiating over email because it lets you take your time so you don’t get flustered.
+When you do receive an offer, make sure you take a deep breath and politely get off the phone.
+We suggest negotiating over email because it lets you take your time.
+This helps you avoid getting flustered.
 You can see examples of collaborative statements and an annotated negotiation email template in our guide to negotiation.